Storing Data in the Cloud and APIs

 It is important to know that when using cloud storage, phones need to have an internet connection to get information.
 If the phone has a slow internet connection, this could slow down your app or make it impossible for your app to update.

 API stands for application programming interface.
 An API is a way you can get information from another website or another website’s database.
+APIs give you access to information external to your app, whereas cloud storage gives you access to information gathered within your app.

 Let’s say you are building an app to help people decide what to wear based on the weather.
 You could spend lots of time uploading data about the weather into a database, but there are already websites that show the weather.
 A better solution would be just to grab data from that website and show it to your users through your app.
 An API is what would allow you to do this.